These oven-baked, snack-size bison sliders pack a punch with their delicious fillings, condiments and buttery topping.

 This recipe makes 12 sliders which is perfect for the whole family to enjoy or to serve at a dinner party or gathering!

-- Bake the meatballs.
-Bake for 30 minutes in the preheated oven, or until they reach an internal temperature of 160°F.
+Step 3.
+Bake meatballs.
+Bake for 30 minutes in the preheated oven, or until they reach an internal temperature of 160°F (Image 5).

-- Make the sauce.
-Meanwhile, mix all of the sauce ingredients together and reserve.
+Step 4.
+Make the slider sauce.
+Meanwhile, mix all of the slider sauce ingredients together and reserve (Image 6).

-- Assemble.
-Spoon a little sauce on each bun.
-Top with a meatball and another spoonful of sauce.
-Sprinkle the mozzarella cheese on top.
+Step 6.
+Assemble the sliders.
+Top the buns with a meatball and another spoonful of sauce (Image 9).
+Sprinkle the mozzarella cheese on top (Image 10).

 Make-Ahead Preparations